Switching banks doesn’t have to be a nightmare. Here’s how to change banks the easy way (and we’ve included a downloadable checklist)

 With this step, you can celebrate the moment you are now free from a relationship you are better off without.
 Don’t forget to monitor your new account and your bills closely over the next few months to ensure you haven’t missed anything.
 If you find a problem quickly, you may be able to resolve it without needing to pay any penalties (or have penalties reversed if they are charged automatically).

-Download the Consumerism Commentary Bank Switch Kit (version 1.0α, February 14, 2012).
+Download the Consumerism Commentary Bank Switch Kit (Version 1.0α).
 Adobe Reader or another program that displays and prints Portable Document Format (PDF) files is required.

 This is a work in progress.
 Please feel free to share your feedback.
-I’ll continue to revise the Kit to improve it for more consumers who wish to leave one bank behind in favor of another financial institution, whether a national, regional, or community bank or a credit union.
+I’ll continue to revise the Kit for more consumers who wish to leave one bank in favor of another.